MaximDevoir/labels-manager/spec.md

 ## What is it

-Probot-Labels makes managing your project's GitHub labels easy and hassle-free.
+Labels Manager makes managing your project's GitHub labels easy and hassle-free.

 ## File Spec